Private Prague city bike tour

 Category:

-This tour is designed as an introduction for first time visitors, who want to know about both history, art, architecture and real life Prague: a bit of politics, economics, entertainment, sports and popular culture.
-Besides visiting some of the must-sees of the city, including spectacular viewpoints for taking photos, you will get lots of info on more mundane topics, like public and taxi transportation, money exchange (without getting ripped off), great places for food and drinks, concerts, exhibitions, shopping and whatever you might be interested in – our guides are passionate Praguers willing to share their knowledge and love for their city.
+This tour is designed as an introduction for first time visitors, who want to know about both history, art, architecture and real life Prague.
+Besides visiting some of the must-sees of the city, including spectacular viewpoints for taking photos, you will get lots of info on more mundane topics, like public transportation, money exchange (without getting ripped off), great places for food and drinks, concerts, exhibitions, shopping etc.

 • John Lennon Wall (recent history)